Achievable logoAchievable logo

 Universal variable life insurance

-Instead of portions of the premium being invested in the general account, it’s placed into the separate account.
-This is similar to the difference between whole and variable life insurance.
-The policyholder retains control of investing and is subject to investment risk.
-Because the death benefit and cash value are subject to investment risk, there is no guarantee of either’s growth potential.
-In fact, it’s possible (although very unlikely) for the cash value to fall to zero if the investments become worthless.
-However, many universal variable life insurance contracts provide for a minimum guaranteed death benefit.
+Instead of investing cash value in the general account, universal variable life insurance places it in the separate account.
+As with variable life insurance, the policyholder controls the investments and bears the investment risk.
+Because both cash value and the death benefit can be affected by investment performance, there is no guarantee of growth.
+It’s even possible (though very unlikely) for cash value to fall to zero if the investments become worthless.
+However, many universal variable life insurance contracts provide a minimum guaranteed death benefit.

 Let’s summarize the main test points related to universal variable life insurance: